catalyst-eval/catalyst-scheduler/project-knowledge/Version 1.0/9-office-assignment-priorities.md

 ### Priority 78: Yoga Swing Assignment
 - **Description**: Clients requiring a yoga swing are assigned to offices with this feature
 - **Sources**:
-  - `hasSensoryNeeds` flag in client accessibility
+  - `hasSensoryNeeds` flag in client accessibility AND "yoga-swing" explicitly mentioned in notes or sensory details
-  - "yoga-swing" mentioned in accessibility notes
+  - Not triggered by general sensory needs without explicit mention
 - **Office Order** (Age-dependent):
   - Ages ≤10: B-5 → C-1 → B-2
   - Ages 11-15: C-1 → B-5 → B-2